 - The various food safety laws and legislation which apply to individuals working with food in the Early Years

 Where can I get Early Years food hygiene training?

 Childcare professionals across the UK are increasingly switching to online training.

 Primarily, it’s far more flexible.
-Here at the Food Hygiene Company, our courses are accessible 24/7 from any device with an internet connection.
+Our courses are accessible 24/7 from any device with an internet connection.
 In addition, you can pause and restart your course as many times as you need to, so it’s great for busy schedules.
 We know how easy it is to get distracted from important tasks when you work with young ones!
 You’ll also have immediate access to the course and the certificate once you’re finished.

 Furthermore, with our unique online learning management system, you’ll never get caught with an expired certificate again.
 It will send you an automatic reminder when your certificate is due to expire.
 So, simply press one button and refresh your training.